BILL

 With a rich history dating back hundreds of years, “Chan-No-Yu, which literally means “hot water for tea”, is known in English as the (Japanese) tea ceremony which has the objective of a relaxed communion between the host and his guests.
 It is based in part on the etiquette of serving tea, but also includes the aesthetic contemplation of landscape gardens, tea utensils, paintings, flower arrangement, and all the other elements that coexist in a harmonious relationship with the ceremony.
 Its ultimate aim is the attainment of a deep spiritual satisfaction through the drinking of tea and through silent contemplation… “ (SEN’O TANAKA, The Tea Ceremony)

-Tucked into the forested hillside at the top of the Portland Japanese Garden above the new Cultural Village, the Chabana Garden makes use of inaccessible steep terrain with four stone walled terraces.
-Personal construction of the stone retaining work and foundational planting was completed in 2017 by Uchiyama-san and Desi at the end of the Cultural Crossing Project.
-To create a garden which bloomed year-round, Desi looked to natural environments which provided this range of supporting climates – a meadow for summer and fall, and a forest for winter and spring.
-Starting on the lower terraces an open meadow slowly transitions to a native forest embracing the upper terraces.
-Beautiful ‘scenes of bloom’ are arranged to flow up the hill through the seasons and are symbolic of the cyclical energy of life.
+Tucked into the forested hillside at the top of the Portland Japanese Garden above the new Cultural Village, the Chabana Garden makes use of inaccessible steep terrain with four stone walled terraces – one terrace for each season and principle of tea (harmony, respect, purity, and tranquility).
+Starting on the lower terraces (summer), an open meadow slowly transitions to a native forest embracing the upper terraces.
+Beautiful ‘scenes of bloom’ with a consistent ecological ground cover matrix, are arranged to flow up the hill through the seasons (summer, autumn, winter, and spring) and reflect the intent of the space to be a beautiful Garden first, and a research-oriented botanical and conservation collection second.